Palma de Mallorca Entry Requirements

 Prohibited Items

-- Meat and dairy products from non-EU countries - With few exceptions, to prevent disease
+- Meat and dairy products from outside the EU, risk of animal disease

 Restricted Items